 Any sort of learning requires a “shift,” a change of perspective.
 Thomas Kuhn, in his groundbreaking book, The Structure of Scientific Revolutions, describes the progress of science in those terms.
 Kuhn, a historian of science, believes that science makes progress through a series of stutter-steps.
 These steps are precipitated by the failure of older paradigms to explain new data collected in the lab and in thought experiments.
 Kuhn describes these as “paradigm shifts.”
 For example, from Newtonian physics to quantum physics, when the Newtonian paradigm failed to describe the insights of quantum physics in the early Twentieth Century.
 By its very nature, science is constantly challenging older paradigms—all for the sake of more deeply understanding the universe.
 It’s no surprise that Kuhn’s book is more often cited in the scientific literature than any other source.

 Noetic Shift creates safe settings where we are free to discuss the realities that describe our world.
 We believe that world is carefully nurtured, even ‘held together,’ by Jesus, for the benefit of human flourishing.
 We engage one another in examining the reality of God, the consciousness of truth, what it means to see humans flourish, and the claims of Jesus.
 We are committed to learning with you.

-In September 2018, four Hamilton Churches hosted Ravi Zacharias and Sam Allberry to a sold out crowd of over 2000 people at the First Ontario Concert Hall.
-Since then we have hosted a variety of events and are thankful for our partnership with RZIM Canada.
+In September 2018, four Hamilton Churches hosted speaker Sam Allberry to a sold out crowd of over 2000 people at the First Ontario Concert Hall.
+Since then we have hosted a variety of events.
 Our group consists of Lane Fusilier (former pastor of Philpott Memorial Church), Chris Kovac of West Highland Baptist Church, Connan Kublik of New City Church and Dwayne Cline of Hughson St. Baptist Church.